Master's of Science -- non-thesis

 Letters of recommendation for your application

-A good letter of reference will be printed on letterhead stationery and include the following:
+A good letter of reference will be printed on letterhead stationery and include the following:- A statement of how the letter writer knows you and for how long.

-• An indication of the person's professional expertise
+- An indication of the letter writer's professional expertise.

-• Comments on your intellectual strengths, motivation, creativity, time-management skills, work ethic, collegiality, and ability to handle stress and work independently
+- Comments by the letter writer on your intellectual strengths, motivation, creativity, time-management skills, work ethic, collegiality, and ability to handle stress and work independently.

-• Comments on your writing and verbal communication skills
+- Comments by the letter writer on your writing and verbal communication skills.

 Your curriculum vitae (CV) or resume